GillesPaoletti/training/README.md

 <b>POWER BI</b>
 <ul>
-<li> This video describes the differences between Powe BI and Tableau, and how people often use both: https://www.youtube.com/watch?v=FoqSPCtj7zo </li>
+<li> This video describes the differences between Power BI and Tableau, and how people often use both: https://www.youtube.com/watch?v=FoqSPCtj7zo </li>

 <li> This video is a 11mn walkthrough to create a dashboard https://www.youtube.com/watch?v=h6AIAxMEDiw </li>
 </ul>